Aberfeldie Football Club: History

 Aberfeldie fielded 15 under age junior teams and in Season 2012 and ultimately, six of those teams won premierships which is an outstanding effort.
 The club's Under 18's which comes under the jurisdiction of Senior Football, won five consecutive premierships 2000–2004 which is an EDFL record for a single team and again in 2008 and 2012.
-This bodes well for the future with many players graduating from the ranks of the Under 18s to full senior level.

-In Seasons 2013 and 2014, the flagship senior teams coached by Mal Michael made their respective Grand Finals but lost both.
-With the appointment of Adam Potter as Coach for Season 2015, the team won all home and away matches and finals, taking out the ultimate prize—the first senior Grand Final win in 41 years—a magnificent achievement for all concerned.
-The Under 18 teams also concurrently won a premiership each (Premier Division and Division 2) culminating a fantastic year for the club.
+In Seasons 2013 and 2014, the club's senior teams, coached by former AFL premiership player Mal Michael, made their respective Grand Finals but lost both.
+With the appointment of Adam Potter as Coach for Season 2015, the team won all home and away matches and finals, including its the first senior premiership in 41 years.
+The Under 18 teams also concurrently won a premiership each (Premier Division and Division 2).

 With Adam Potter continuing as Senior Coach again in 2016, the flagship senior team made it to the Grand Final but were beaten by Keilor Football Club.
 The Under 18 team won their fifth consecutive premiership in a row.
 All look forward to further success in Season 2017.

 In 2017, the Essendon District Football League moved to an odd-numbered competition for all junior grades.
 This mechanism brings the EDFL in line with all other metropolitan Leagues across Melbourne.
 In a highly successful junior and senior season the Gorillas claimed the ultimate prize yet again despite losing several key players at the end of 2016.
 The much younger senior team claimed the club's second senior premiership in three years under Adam Potter with a dominant performance over Greenvale.
 In 2018 the senior team went back to back for the first time in the club's history with a convincing win over Keilor.